Pleasant Williams Kittrell

 Pleasant Williams Kittrell (April 13, 1805 – c.
-September 29, 1867), commonly known as P. W. Kittrell, was an American physician, politician, and planter.
+September 29, 1867), commonly known as P. W. Kittrell, was an American medical doctor, politician, and planter.
 He was Sam Houston's personal physician, a member of the Texas House of Representatives for two terms, and a pioneer of the University of Texas System.
 He also served three terms in the Alabama state legislature, and two terms in the North Carolina state legislature.

 Early life and education

 Pleasant Williams Kittrell was born on April 13, 1805, at Chapel Hill, North Carolina, to parents Mary (née Norman) and Bryant Kittrell.

 He graduated in 1822 at the age of 17, from the University of North Carolina at Chapel Hill.
 He continued his medical studies at the University of Pennsylvania (now known as the Perelman School of Medicine), however he did not complete his degree and left in 1824.

 Family

 In 1826, he married Ann Hicks Pegues, and together they had two children.
 His first wife died in 1846.
 By 1847, he remarried Mary Frances Goree, and they had six children.